2023 Asia Pacific Masters Games

-The 2023 Asia Pacific Masters Games (2023 아시아 태평양 마스터즈 게임), the second edition of the Asia Pacific Masters Games, also known as Jeonbuk 2023, will be held in the South Korean province of North Jeolla from 12 to 20 May 2023.
+The 2023 Asia Pacific Masters Games (2023 아시아 태평양 마스터즈 게임), the second edition of the Asia Pacific Masters Games, also known as Jeonbuk 2023, was held in the South Korean province of North Jeolla from 12 to 20 May 2023.
 Organised by the International Masters Games Association (IMGA), it is the second Masters Games for the Asia-Pacific region.

 Host city

 North Jeolla was selected as the host of the inaugural edition of the Asia Pacific Masters Games during a bidding process in Lausanne, Switzerland in 2019.

+Venues

+List of venues by administrative divisions.